 Students (not international students) who wish to apply for scholarships, grants, and/or student loans are required to complete the Free Application for Federal Student Aid (FAFSA).
 The college code to be used on the FAFSA for New York Institute of Technology is 002782.
-The FAFSA is available online at studentaid.gov on October 1 each year.
-For maximum consideration for all types of financial aid, students must file their FAFSA applications by the February 14 priority date.
+The FAFSA is available online at studentaid.gov in December each year.
+For maximum consideration for all types of financial aid, students should file the FAFSA applications as early as possible in their application process.